dnschneid/crouton/README.md

     `croutonpowerd -i command and arguments` will automatically stop inhibiting power management when the command exits.
   * Have a Pixel or two or 4.352 million? `-t touch` improves touch support.
-  * Want to share some files and/or folders between ChromeOS and your chroot?
+  * Want to share some files and/or folders between Chromium OS and your chroot?
     Check out the `/etc/crouton/shares` file, or read all about it in the wiki.
   * Want more tips?
 Check the [wiki](https://github.com/dnschneid/crouton/wiki).